BND Hamburger Icon

 Splashtop Control FAQs

 Yes, Splashtop is safe.
 The vendor implements a wide variety of safety measures to ensure your remote connections are secure.
-In addition to industry-standard security measures like two-factor authentication, Splashtop offers advanced tools like 24/7 intrusion detection and defense, remote connection notifications, and proxy server authentication.
+In addition to industry-standard security measures like two-factor authentication, Splashtop offers advanced tools like 24/7 intrusion detection and defense, remote connection notifications, and proxy server authentication, as well as a Splashtop Antivirus add-on.

-Splashtop works on Linux, but there are limitations.
+Splashtop works on Linux but there are limitations.
 Users can remotely access and control a Linux machine using their Windows, Mac, Chromebook, iOS or Android device.
-However, they cannot remotely access other devices from a Linux machine.
+However, while possible, accessing other devices from a Linux machine requires additional steps and some technical knowledge.

 Yes, Splashtop is HIPAA-compliant.
-The company helps ensure your business’s compliance with the Health Insurance Portability and Accountability Act by not processing, storing, or accessing any medical and patient data, as well as by using authentication features, password encryption and session logging.
+The company helps ensure your business's compliance with the Health Insurance Portability and Accountability Act by not processing, storing, or accessing any medical and patient data.
+In addition, it uses authentication features, password encryption, individual and group-based access settings, and session logging.
 Splashtop also monitors and flags suspicious activity in real time 24/7.
 [Learn more about medical records retention and HIPAA.]

 Overall Value